 Huawei OceanStor Dorado: NVME

-Dell EMC SC Series: NVME
+Dell SC Series: NVME

 There's always room for improvement in the operating code; minor improvements here and there.
 We haven't had any real requests for them lately.
 I can't really think of anything.